Fertility Over 40, Donor eggs

 For families using donor eggs and a gestational carrier, ASRM would advise that the family undergo psychological evaluation to ensure the parents are equipped to raise the child at an older-than-average age.

-Navigating the journey with Cofertility
+Navigating a donor egg IVF journey with Cofertility

 At Cofertility, we’ve embraced a unique egg sharing model that empowers donors and helps families find the perfect egg donor match quickly and easily.
 We understand the multitude of questions and concerns that come with considering donor egg IVF, from the screening process for donors to the potential outcomes of the IVF cycle.

 Our approach is rooted in compassion and understanding, acknowledging the emotional and financial investment involved in fertility treatments.
-That’s why we've designed the most parent-friendly Baby Guarantee in the market, aiming to alleviate some of the financial stress and uncertainty that can accompany this journey.
+That’s why we’ve designed the most parent-friendly Embryo Guarantee in the market, aiming to alleviate some of the financial stress and uncertainty that can accompany this journey.
 Our goal is to provide you with the care and support we would want for our own families, guiding you through every step of the process.

 We know that considering donor eggs, especially during or after menopause, is a significant decision.
 Concerns about the donor’s health and the success rate of the procedure are common.
 Our rigorous screening process ensures that all donors meet stringent health criteria.
 Additionally, advancements in reproductive technology have significantly improved the success rates of donor egg IVF, offering encouraging news for those who choose this path.